-- (1) This sub-rule only applies to licensees advising on equity release finance regulated agreements. - Where an equity release adviser gives advice to a customer to enter into an equity release finance regulated agreement, or to vary an existing equity release finance regulated agreement, it must take reasonable steps to ensure that the equity release finance regulated agreement is, or after the variation, will be, suitable for that customer. - When assessing whether entering into, or varying an existing, equity release regulated agreement is suitable for a customer, the equity release adviser must consider - (a) Whether the benefits to the customer outweigh any adverse effect on - (i) the customer's entitlement (if any) to means-tested or other benefits; and - (ii) the customer's tax position (for example the loss of an age-related allowance); - (b) Any alternative methods of raising the required funds, such as - (i) Ttaking a further advance under an existing regulated mortgage contract home finance agreement (including a lifetime mortgage); - (ii) Ttaking out a new regulated mortgage contract home finance agreement (including a lifetime mortgage) to replace an existing one; or - (iii) Ttaking out an additional release under an existing home reversion finance plan;
+- (1) This sub-rule only applies to licensees advising on equity release regulated agreements. - Where an equity release adviser gives advice to a customer to enter into an equity release regulated agreement, or to vary an existing equity release regulated agreement, it must take reasonable steps to ensure that the equity release regulated agreement is, or after the variation, will be, suitable for that customer. - When assessing whether entering into, or varying an existing, equity release regulated agreement is suitable for a customer, the equity release adviser must consider - (a) Whether the benefits to the customer outweigh any adverse effect on - (i) the customer's entitlement (if any) to means-tested or other benefits; and - (ii) the customer's tax position (for example the loss of an age-related allowance); - (b) Any alternative methods of raising the required funds, such as - (i) Taking a further advance under an existing regulated mortgage contract (including a lifetime mortgage); - (ii) Taking out a new regulated mortgage contract (including a lifetime mortgage) to replace an existing one; or - (iii) Taking out an additional release under an existing home reversion plan; - (c) Whether the customer's requirements appear to be within the equity release provider's known eligibility criteria for the equity release regulated agreement;

-- (c) Whether the customer's requirements appear to be within the equity release provider's known eligibility criteria for the that particular equity release finance product regulated agreement; - (d) The customer's preferences for their estate, (for example, whether the customer wishes to be certain of leaving a bequest to their family or others); - (e) The customer's health and life expectancy; - (f) The customer's future plans and needs (for example, whether the customer is likely to need to raise further funds or is likely to move house); - In the case of a lifetime mortgage, wWhether the customer has a preference or need for stability in the amount of payments (where payments in instalments are required), especially having regard to the impact on the customer of the possibility of significant interest rate changes in the future; - (h) Whether the customer has a preference or need for any other features of an equity release finance transaction; and - (i) In the case of a lifetime mortgage, whether it is more appropriate for the customer to pay any fees or charges upfront, rather than adding them to the sum advanced.
+- (d) The customer's preferences for their estate, (for example, whether the customer wishes to be certain of leaving a bequest to their family or others); - (e) The customer's health and life expectancy; - (f) The customer's future plans and needs (for example, whether the customer is likely to need to raise further funds or is likely to move house); - Whether the customer has a preference or need for stability in the amount of payments (where payments in instalments are required), especially having regard to the impact on the customer of the possibility of significant interest rate changes in the future; - (h) Whether the customer has a preference or need for any other features of an equity release transaction; and - (i) In the case of a lifetime mortgage, whether it is more appropriate for the customer to pay any fees or charges upfront, rather than adding them to the sum advanced.